 San Marco’s Square

 One of the most famous squares in all of Europe, the Piazza San Marco emanates the image of Venetian elegance that comes to mind when daydreaming about this remarkable city.
 Originally put into place back in the 800s, this square is named after the patron Saint Mark, because back in 828 relics of St. Mark were brought to the city from Alexandria.
 Due to the significance of these relics, the Doge and citizens of Venice adopted the apostle as their official patron saint to watch over the city.
 The square also contains some of Venice’s top attractions, including the Basilica di San Marco, the Companile, the Torre dell’Orologio, and Doge’s Palace.
+An absolute must-see for anyone studying abroad in Venice.

 This “palace-turned-museum” certainly isn’t one of the greatest museums in Italy, yet it provides you with a perfect example of Venetian Gothic architecture and history.
 The Palace was supposedly built back in 810; however, due to large fires that occurred periodically throughout history, there is little evidence of any of the original construction.
 Regardless, the Palace has been the center of political life in Venice ever since it was constructed, and in 1923 it became a state run museum, containing old Renaissance artwork and furniture, institutional chambers, the royal apartments, and the old, stuffy, once bug infested prisons.